Roundcrisis

 I’ll have to leave this here.
 More to follow…

-If you want to discuss this post, the best place right now for me is mastodon, please message me @roundcrisis@types.pl with your comment/question.
+Want to discuss this post? the best place right now for me is mastodon, please message me @roundcrisis@types.pl with your comment or question.